cmsg-iot/ESP-Web-Console/README.md

 In this demo we use **ESP-01S**, but the firmware of core can be use on ESP8266 series.

-This firmware is mainly for someone who want to

-Upgrade your device(Arduino) with ESP8266, Control and Monitor everything on the Web !
+This firmware is mainly for someone who want to upgrade your device(Arduino) with ESP8266, Control and Monitor everything on the Web !

-Make your own IoT project with Web App !
+Make your own IoT project with Web App, and share your ideas to everyone on the gitter!

 <!-- [Quik Demo](https://youtube.com) -->